tarzahedi/breast-cancer-diagnosis/README.md

 ## How to Run

 1. Clone this repository.
 2. Place `data.csv` (Breast Cancer Wisconsin Diagnostic dataset) in the project root folder.
 3. Open and run the Jupyter Notebook (`breast_cancer_classification.ipynb`).

-## Libraries
+## Libraries and Technologies

-- Python 3.x
+- Python 3.11
+- pandas
+- numpy
+- matplotlib
-- pandas, numpy, matplotlib, seaborn
+- seaborn
 - scikit-learn